 What are the different types of PUVA therapy?

-The most common form of therapy combines psoralen 8-methoxypsoralen taken by mouth followed 45-60 minutes later by exposure of the skin to ultraviolet light.
+The most common form of therapy combines 8-methoxypsoralen taken by mouth followed 45-60 minutes later by exposure of the skin to UVA.
 Less commonly the drug is applied topically (the medication is occasionally diluted in bathtub water in which the patient is immersed) and then after a few minutes the ultraviolet exposure occurs.